Tracy Thermal Generating Station: Operation

 The Tracy Thermal Generating Station was one of four peaking power plants on the Hydro-Québec grid.
-It was primarily used in winter to boost capacity, as required by the widespread use of electric heating and poor home insulation in Quebec.
+It was primarily used in winter to boost capacity, as required by the widespread use of electric heating in Quebec.
 It was also sporadically operated as a base load power plant between 1989 and 1991, in 1998 and in 2003–2004 to mitigate low water conditions in the company's reservoirs.

 Since the 1980s, calls for the closure of the plant were heard each time it was run for an extended period.
 Nearby residents mainly complained about noise and odours from the generating station.

 In December 1990, Quebec's Minister of Energy, Lise Bacon, asked Hydro-Québec to consider converting the plant to natural gas to lower sulfur dioxide emissions as well as a cost-saving measure – at the time, heavy fuel oil was sold at $C28/barrel while the equivalent natural gas was selling for C$18.

 In 1992, Hydro-Québec announced a C$300 million refurbishment program to upgrade the boilers to burn natural gas or heavy fuel oil by 1995.
 The plant was seldom used between 1992 and 1997 and the modernization program was scaled down from C$165 to C$130 million.
 Retiring the plant was considered as a cost-cutting measure in the summer of 1996.
 Hydro-Québec decided against shutting down the plant but temporarily closed two units.
 Natural gas conversion was also shelved as it was "not beneficial at the moment".